by Celia Coates

 In emergencies we have to begin with ensuring our own physical survival.
-To help us with the threat of Covid19 we need to collect informed good sense (knowledge about how the virus spreads) and some new habits (frequently washing our hands).
+To help us with the threat of Covid19, we need to collect informed good sense (knowledge about how the virus spreads) and some new habits (wearing masks).
 Earthquakes and wildfires make us flee our homes.
 This new virus could lead to quarantines that would confine us inside them – a whole new problem!

 This may be a time when knowing about non-physical reality is what is needed for true security.
 Here’s wisdom from Carl Jung,

 “For the unconscious always tries to produce an impossible situation in order to force the individual to bring out his very best.
 Otherwise one stops short of one’s best, one is not complete, one does not realize oneself.
 What is needed is an impossible situation where one has to renounce one’s own will and one’s own wit and do nothing but wait and trust to the impersonal power of growth and development.